stelmacm/CSE-701/README.md

 ### Normalization

 After the data is randomly generated, it is beneficial for Lasso that the data is normalized.
 In order to do this, a division operator had to be created.
 This allowed us to divide every individual component of the matrix by a given scalar.
 This normalization is what helps the program run more effectively.
+The common thing to do, and recommended by Tibshirani in his algorithm, is to normalize the data in question.

 ``` cpp
 template <typename T>